bizworld/AnyoneCanLearn/README.md

 One of the primary goals of this project is to provide resources to help beginners learn in an effective way.
-We're not about providing specific solutions to projects, but instead we want to provide you with the skills to discover those solutions yourself.
+We're not about providing specific solutions to problems, but instead we want to provide you with the skills to discover those solutions yourself.

 Another goal is to help contributors – developers who are answering questions –